 Pour the coffee mixture into a mug.

 Pour foamy milk on top.
 Top with whipped cream (optional) and serve immediately.

 Frequently Asked Questions

-I like to make a big batch of Mexican mocha-mix and store it in an airtight container.
-Whenever I feel like sipping on this drink, I just add 2-3 tablespoon of this mix to brewed coffee and pour frothy milk on top and my Mexican Mocha gets ready in no time.
+I like to make a big batch of Mexican mocha mix and store it in an airtight container.
+Whenever I feel like sipping on this drink, I just add 2-3 tablespoon of this mix to brewed coffee and pour frothy milk on top and my Mexican spiced mocha gets ready in no time.

 In a mixing bowl, mix together 1 cup confectioner’s sugar, ½ cup unsweetened cocoa powder, 2 teaspoon ground cinnamon, 2 teaspoon ground nutmeg, and 1 teaspoon cayenne pepper.
 Store the mocha-mix in a glass container in a cool and dry place for up to 15 days.

 Mix 2 to 3 tablespoons of this mocha-mix with 6 oz brewed coffee and ¼ cup milk.
 You can also adjust it according to your taste.

 This mix makes for a great edible gift during festivals, birthdays, or special occasions.

 You can replace the cocoa powder with Mexican chocolate to make this drink, it will taste even better.
 Add 2 tablespoon chopped Mexican chocolate into the milk in a saucepan and switch on the stove.
 Heat it on medium heat until the chocolate melts and gets mixed with the milk completely.
 Now, pour in the brewed coffee, spices and mix well.
 Froth the coffee using a frother and serve hot with whipped cream on top.